Policy

 The ARC does not recommend retroorbital blood collection in rodents for serial sampling (i.e., repeated blood collections over a period of several minutes or hours) unless scientifically justified.
 Generally, sufficient time (2 weeks is recommended) must be provided to allow the eye to heal before it is re-used for blood collection, as this procedure has been associated with histopathologic and clinical changes in orbital tissues, including hemorrhage, inflammation, and infection.

-As an alternative to retroorbital puncture, the ARC recommends the use of the lateral saphenous vein, located on the hindlimb, for blood collection.
+As an alternative to retroorbital puncture, the lateral saphenous vein, located on the hindlimb, may be used for blood collection.
 This technique may be performed in conscious animals and requires clipping the fur from the area around the vein and swabbing with 70% alcohol prior to puncture.
-[2] Repeated sample collection is permitted, provided the volume does not exceed 1.25% (1.25 ml/100 g) of the animal’s current body weight every two weeks.

 Training